learnbyexample/learn_js_regexp/js_regexp.md

 ## Flags

-Some of the regular expression functionality is enabled by passing flags, represented by an alphabet character.
+Some of the regular expressions functionality is enabled by passing flags, represented by an alphabet character.
 If you have used command line, flags are similar to command options, for example `grep -i` will perform case insensitive matching.

 In this chapter, two flags will be discussed: